A modal approach to modelling spin wave scattering: Applications

-On the reflectance curve from Fig.\ \ref{fig:scattering-coeffs}(a), we can see a regularly spaced series of narrow asymmetric peaks followed by zero crossings (the familiar Fano resonance shape), superimposed on a slow oscillation with a period of $\sim$500\,nm.
+On the reflectance curve from Fig.\ \ref{fig:scattering-coeffs}(a), we can see a regularly spaced series of narrow asymmetric peaks followed by zero crossings (the familiar Fano resonance shape), superimposed on a slow oscillation with a period of ca.~500\,nm.
 As expected from the energy conservation principle, the transmittance curve in Fig.\ \ref{fig:scattering-coeffs}(b) is a mirror image of the reflectance curve.
 The narrow peaks and dips in the reflectance and transmittance curves are accompanied by rapid changes of the phase shifts of the reflected and transmitted waves.
-The phase of the reflected wave jumps by $180^\circ$ as its power passes through zero.
-Away from the rapid jumps, the phase shift of the transmitted wave decreases steadily with increasing stripe width, indicating that the phase of the transmitted wave lags more and more behind that of the unscattered incident wave.
+Away from these narrow features, the phase shift of the transmitted wave decreases steadily with increasing stripe width, indicating that the phase of the transmitted wave lags more and more behind that of the unscattered incident wave.